5 Optimization Tips to Help Your PPC Campaigns Succeed

 Get the Most Out of Ad Extensions

-Ad extensions are an ad format that allow users to learn more about a business, product, or service.
+Ad extensions are an ad format that allows users to learn more about a business, product, or service.
 This additional information can inform or persuade potential customers to click while increasing an ad’s overall visibility.
 The two primary types of ad extensions are manual and automatic.

 A manual ad extension is a personalized add on that allows quick access to product information, typically under the heading or description.
 The most common manual type is a site link, while other extensions include location, call, app, and review.
-An automatic ad extension creates the information in the add on for you based on information in customer reviews and ratings.
+An automatic ad extension creates the information in the add-on for you based on information in customer reviews and ratings.

 Utilize Negative Keywords

 Figure out what keywords not to use is as important as determining the ones to use.
 Using negative keywords ensures your ads do not appear on irrelevant search queries.
 This method also allows you to boost the quality score and reduce the cost per click for each ad.